|

 I've also finished the knee mould that makes the top detail part of the knee:

-Here's the pull taken from the knee mould twice and stuck to each thigh.
-These
+Here’s the pull taken from the knee mould twice and stuck to each thigh.
+These will fit nicely on top of the shin and knee piece.

 The paint's not quite dry but here they are all sprayed gold: